vegetacooks/home-media-server/README.md

 1. Use old laptop or PC and install ubuntu or debian based distros alternatively host it in cloud via VPS like linode or digital ocean
 2. Install docker & docker compose plugin
 2. Git clone the repository
-3. cd into the repository and run docker compose for `nginx-proxy-manager` first than `portainer` second
+3. Run `docker compose -f docker-compose-main.yml up -d`
 4. Run locally or buy a domain

 # Debug tips / Issues you might run into